ardaku/rvg/README.md

 # RVG
 Resizable Vector Graphics is a binary encoding for vector graphics.
 It is designed to be created from an SVG with no data loss.
-It is compressed similarly to a PNG file (and doesn't use XML), and thus is quite a bit smaller than an SVG.
+It uses Flatbuffers and is compressed with DEFLATE (plus it doesn't use XML), and thus is quite a bit smaller than an SVG.

 ## rvgshow
 This program will display an RVG file.